-Also make best use of your tax relief.
+Also make best use of your tax relief on pension contributions.
 If you’re a basic rate taxpayer, you’ll get 20 per cent tax relief (so every pound you pay in becomes £1.25).
 But if you’re a higher-rate taxpayer, you’ll get 40 per cent (so every pound becomes around £1.66).
 Additional rate taxpayers get 45 per cent tax relief.

 You can open a LISA if you’re between 18 and 40, and can save up to £4,000 into it each year.
 The interest is tax-free, and everything you pay in before the age of 50 is topped up by a 25 per cent bonus from the government.
 So if you save the maximum every year, your total bonus will be £32,000.

 There are restrictions on accessing the money in a LISA.
 You can draw it out at any time to use as the deposit on a first home, or after the age of 60 for any reason.
 But if you withdraw money in any other circumstances, you will pay a 25 per cent penalty – which will more than cancel out the 25 per cent bonus.

 Money withdrawn from a LISA is tax free (unlike money taken from a pension, which counts as income).
 However, because of the savings limits, a LISA is not a substitute for a pension.

 There are other ways to put money aside to help fund your retirement.
 Property can be good long-term investment, as can investments such as equities (preferably held in ISAs to be more tax-efficient).
 If you want to explore other options in addition to your pension, talk to a financial adviser.